-- 3) Amend Section 6.1.10 to read as follows: - 6.1.10 Joint/Shared Off-Street Parking in Local and Highway Business Districts.
-Joint/shared off-street parking facilities may be provided for two or more separate buildings or uses on the same parcel, or on parcels within four hundred (400) feet walking distance of the building entrance to be served, but in such case the total number of parking spaces required shall be the sum of the parking spaces required for the individual buildings or uses, unless a waiver is granted by the Planning Board pursuant to Section 6.1.12.
-In cases where parking spaces are provided on nearby parcels, a convenient pedestrian connection shall be provided, and the continued availability of said parking spaces shall be adequately assured in a manner satisfactory to the Planning Board, such as by permanent easement recorded on the title records of each affected property. - 4) Amend Section 6.1.11 to read as follows: - 6.1.11 Joint/Shared Off-Street Parking in Administrative-Research-Office, Industrial and Industrial-Office Districts.
-Joint/shared off-street parking facilities may be provided for two or more separate buildings or uses on the same parcel, or on parcels within six hundred (600) feet walking distance of the building entrance to be served, but in such case the total number of parking spaces required shall be the sum of the parking spaces required for the individual buildings or uses, unless a waiver is granted by the Planning Board pursuant to Section 6.1.12.
-In cases where parking spaces are provided on nearby parcels, a convenient pedestrian connection shall be provided, and the continued availability of said parking spaces shall be adequately assured in a manner satisfactory to the Planning Board, such as by permanent easement recorded on the title records of each affected property. - 5) Amend Section 6.1.12 to read as follows: - 6.1.12 Reduction of Required Number of Joint/Shared Off-Street Parking Spaces for Existing Buildings.
-If an Applicant has obtained all other necessary zoning permits and approvals, the Planning Board may, subject to the provisions of this Section, grant a waiver that would authorize a lesser number of joint/shared off-street parking spaces than would otherwise be required pursuant to Section 6.1.2 and Section 6.1.10 or Section 6.1.11.
-Said waiver may be granted by majority vote of the Board following a public hearing in accordance with the Board's Rules and Regulations, and only upon the Board's written determination of each of the following findings:
+- 4) Amend Section 6.1.11 to read as follows: (bold italics denote new language words to be removed have strikethrough) - 6.1.11 Joint/Shared Off-Street Parking in Administrative-Research-Office, Industrial and Industrial-Office Districts.
+Joint/shared off-street parking facilities may be provided for two or more separate buildings or uses on the same parcel, or on parcels within within six hundred (600) feet walking distance of the building entrance to be served, but in such case the total number of parking spaces required shall be the sum of the parking spaces required for the individual buildings or uses, unless a waiver is granted by the Planning Board pursuant to Section 6.1.12.
+In cases where parking spaces are provided on nearby parcels, a convenient pedestrian connection shall be provided, and the continued availability of said parking spaces shall be adequately assured in a manner satisfactory to the Planning Board, such as by permanent easement recorded on the title records of each affected property. - 5) Amend Section 6.1.12 to read as follows: (bold italics denote new language words to be removed have strikethrough) - 6.1.12 Reduction of Required Number of Joint Off- Street Parking Spaces Reduction of Required Number of Joint/Shared Off- Street Parking Spaces for Existing Buildings.
+If an Applicant has obtained all other necessary zoning permits and approvals, the Planning Board, subject to the provisions of this Section, may grant a special permit-waiver that would authorize a reduced number of joint parking spaces than would otherwise be required pursuant to Section a reduced lesser number of joint/shared off-street parking spaces than would otherwise be required pursuant to Section 6.1.2 and Section 6.1.10 or Section 6.1.11 Section 6.1.9 or Section 6.1.10.
+Said waiver may be granted by majority vote of the Board following a public hearing in accordance with its Rules and Regulations, and only upon the Board's written determination of each of the following findings: - 6.1.12.1 That the demand for the joint/shared off-street parking spaces differs significantly by time of day between the various uses; and - 6.1.12.2 That a sufficient number of joint/shared off-street parking spaces are available to satisfy the parking demand for each use during the time period with the highest total combined parking demand; and - 6.1.12.3 That the buildings associated with the requested waiver are pre-existing and that total floor area of those buildings is no greater than that which would be permitted absent the grant of a waiver pursuant to this Section; and - 6.1.12.4 That satisfactory provisions have been made for an increase in the number of parking spaces up to the minimum number otherwise required by Section 6.1.10 or